 I genuinely appreciate your interest in the psychology internship training program at the Texas Woman’s University Counseling Center.
 At the TWUCC, the training staff believes the internship year is an integral part of professional development and we are pleased that you are considering our center for this very important milestone in your training.

 In March 2009, the TWUCC Internship was re-accredited by the American Psychological Association for 7 years until 2016.
+I am currently writing our next self-study Due January 2016 and will have a site visit April-August 2016.
 I’d like to share some unique highlights about our internship program.
 Training is highly valued by all center staff and much attention is placed toward the development of interns.
 Supervision is a strength for our site and interns engage in at least 6 hours of supervision per week, including individual and group formats.
 As the only counseling center internship in the country offered at a university primarily for women, interns have a unique opportunity to focus on women’s issues throughout the lifespan.
 Additionally, interns are able to work with a very diverse client population.
 They are often surprised at the diversity of their caseloads with regard to ethnic/racial identity, religion, sexual orientation, age, etc. Interns also have the opportunity to supervise two practicum students during the year.